-Grant applications are due Friday, February 11, 2022 at 11:59 pm; this is a firm deadline.
+Grant applications are due January 31, 2021 at 11:59 pm; this is a firm deadline.

-AAWGT members evaluate the applications in a careful process with successful proposals being placed on a ballot for membership voting in mid-May.
+Thereafter, AAWGT members evaluate the applications in a careful process with successful proposals being placed on a ballot for membership voting in mid-May.
 Applicants eliminated at earlier points or after voting are promptly notified.